contiamo/operational-visualizations/src/data_handling/README.md

 The MDD is very helpful to prepare multidimensional data returned from an API so that it can be displayed by visualizations.
 The MDD allows fine-grained control over how tabular multi-dimensional data is mapped to one or multiple visualizations.
 Internally, the MDD stores and accesses row-based data but does not expose this fact or require any special effort from the user when working with columns.

-## Important concepts / objects used in the MDD
+## Important concepts / types used in the MDD

 #### Dimension